 Start building lean and efficient communications structures that produce the communications flow you need to create an impact.
 If you’re opting for D2C marketing, you need to build a team that can really interact with consumers and replace the retail experience they usually have.
 And you should have the technology to do everything online.

 Likely, you will also hire communications experts for specific tasks and contract external advisers for strategic advice and operational support.
 Certainly, this will include a content strategy agency.

 Make sure they have the potential for quick expansion, i.e. growth.
 You don’t want to be looking for employees or other advisers at the moment you need their services.

 You have a purpose, a vision, a mission, and great products / services.
 And along with that you have a story to tell to your potential customers.
-That’s a very good starting point for communication.
+That’s a very good starting point for startup marketing.

-Start positioning your brand, create your content, and make your products visible online.
+Create an informative and inspiring corporate website for startups.
+Start positioning your brand, create your SEO content, and make your products visible online.
 Deliver the essentials and test new approaches to increase visibility.

 Highlighting the features of your product or service, you will build a reputation.
 Add the customer experience element, as this may be a more convincing sales argument.
 This includes your post-purchase customer support.
 If you succeed, you will create inseparability with customers that will pay off in the long run.